tefl/tesol certification guide (2026):

 A 120-hour TEFL is usually enough to get started with:

-For very competitive schools, universities or top-end language centres, you may later add a higher-level or in- person qualification (e.g. CELTA / Level 5), but you don’t have to start there.
+For very competitive schools, universities or top-end language centres, you may later add a higher-level or in-person qualification (e.g. CELTA / Level 5), but you do not have to start there.

 For the full breakdown, see the section "How many TEFL/TESOL hours do you need?" above.